WHY DO WE COLLECT DATA?

 - You subscribe to our mailing list via our website

-- You become a member
+- You become a friend of the festival

 - You interact with us via social media